tdwg/conference-2018/conferences/2018/call-for-abstracts.md

 **Posters**

-We will provide dedicated space for posters.
+We will provide dedicated space and time for posters.
 Instructions on poster size will be posted nearer the conference.

 **Wild Ideas**